sangeethads08-ai/AI-Virtual-TryOn-System/README.md

-# AI-Virtual-TryOn-System
-AI-powered Virtual Try-On System that allows users to visualize clothing items and accessories such as sunglasses, hats, T-shirts, jackets, and chudidhar on their own images using computer vision and pose detection.
-Built using Python, Streamlit, OpenCV, and MediaPipe.
+This project is a Computer Vision based Virtual Try-On System that allows users to visualize how different clothing items and accessories would look on them without physically wearing them.

+The system detects face landmarks and body pose keypoints using MediaPipe and overlays transparent PNG clothing assets such as sunglasses, hats, T-shirts, jackets, and chudidhar onto the user's image.

+The application is built with Python and Streamlit, enabling users to interact with the system through a simple web interface.